-Rotterdam, 27 February 2023 PricewaterhouseCoopers Accountants N.V.
+Rotterdam, 29 February 2024 PricewaterhouseCoopers Accountants N.V.

-Original has been signed by P.J.R.M.
+Originally signed by: P.J.R.M.
 Wijffels RA

-Appendix to our auditor's report on the financial statements for the year ended 30 September 2022 of easyJet FinCo B.V.
+Appendix to our auditor's report on the financial statements 2022/2023 of easyJet FinCo B.V.

 In addition to what is included in our auditor's report, we have further set out in this appendix our responsibilities for the audit of the financial statements and explained what an audit involves.